JarbasBatista/Netflix_clone/README.md

 # Netflix_clone
-Landing Page version of Netflix.
+Landing Page version of Netflix using HTML, CSS and Javascript.